DariaKern/IndividualAnimalRe-IDDatasets/README.md

 [AIDE: Annotation Interface for Data-driven Ecology](https://github.com/microsoft/aerial_wildlife_detection) is a tool for manually annotating images & also for training and running machine learning models.
 Both coupled in an active learning loop

+Microsoft has also published the [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) in GitHub.
+It detects animals, people, and vehicles in camera trap images